magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 Reload the [localhost:3001](http://localhost:3001/) page.
 You should
-see your very first and simple React component saying "Hello, world!
+see your very first and simple React Component saying "Hello, world!
 I
 am a CommentBox.

 The above lines mix into JS code a kind of HTML code, JSX code in
-React.js parlance.
-It create a new class, named `CommentBox`, which is
+React parlance.
+It first define a new class, named `CommentBox`, which
-an UI Component, containing one method only: `render()`.
-This method
+is an UI Component, containing one method only: `render()`.
+This
-uses JSX syntax to declare the structure of the component itself
+method uses JSX syntax to declare the structure of the component
-which, in this very simple case, is just a `div` tag element (it's a
+itself which, in this very simple case, is just a `div` tag element
-React component, not an HTML element) and the text `Hello, world!
-I am
+(it's a React component, not an HTML element) and the text `Hello,
-a CommentBox`.
+world!
+I am a CommentBox`.

 Then, this newly created UI `ComponentBox` is instantiated by the
 `ReactDOM.render()` method, which also attaches it to the `content`
 element `id` from the HTML page.

-Let's take a look at this HTML page living in the `public` directory
+Let's take a look at the `index.html` file living in the `public`
-of the `react-tutorial` project folder.
+directory of the `react-tutorial` project folder.

 ```html
 <!DOCTYPE html>